HeyItzAine/Scrapex/README.md

 # Scrapex

 Scrapex is a machine learning and web scraping project designed to automate the extraction, cleaning, and analysis of research paper titles from Google Scholar.
-Using Selenium and BeautifulSoup, the project collects academic research titles, processes the text with NLP techniques, and stores the structured data for further analysis.
+Using FastAPI, Requests, and BeautifulSoup, Scrapex collects academic research titles, processes the text with NLP techniques, and provides an API for accessing the data.

-A key feature of Scrapex is its topic modeling capability, which applies machine learning algorithms to uncover hidden themes within the collected corpus.
-Following MLOps principles, the project ensures a structured workflow for data collection, preprocessing, model training, and result analysis.
-By providing a scalable and reproducible pipeline, Scrapex helps researchers and institutions efficiently categorize research topics and gain deeper insights into academic trends.
+A key feature of Scrapex is its **topic modeling capability**, applying ML algorithms to uncover hidden themes in the collected corpus.
+Following **MLOps principles**, Scrapex ensures a structured workflow for **data collection, preprocessing, model training, and deployment** via **Docker**.

 ## Data Sources
 The data for this project is collected through web scraping from Google Scholar, focusing solely on research titles.
 These titles serve as input for topic modeling to identify recurring themes in academic research.